lou1306/absentee/README.md

 * C extensions are unsupported.

-* Absentee's input file must be preprocessed.
+* Absentee can only accept preprocessed input files.
   As a consequence, `absentee`'s output will lack comments, preprocessor directives, etc. that were present in the original source code.
   One can preprocess a generic C file (with `gcc -E`, for instance) and feed